otomad/OtomadHelper/README.md

 2. Click **Download** and install it (accept all defaults).
 3. After installation, in **GitHub Desktop**, you can right-click the repository and choose **"Open in Visual Studio Code"** to jump straight into editing.

+> 💡 **Tips:** This project has been pre-configured with VS Code related settings.
+When you open a project with VS Code, the editor will automatically recommend installing relevant extensions and configure functions such as automatic formatting when saving.
+You can click "Install" in the pop-up prompt in the lower right corner to install the recommended extension.

 ---

 ### Daily Editing Workflow